Providence Ready Internship Program

-The Providence School Outreach Department offers paid internships for college seniors each quarter.
-Undergraduate seniors from any major are encouraged to apply.
-Preference will be given to first generational college students (parents/guardians have not earned a Bachelor’s degree).
+The Providence Ready Department offers paid internships for college seniors and graduate students throughout the year.
+Students from any major are encouraged to apply.
+Preference will be given to first generational college students (parents/guardians have not earned a bachelor’s degree).

-The internships are designed to provide mentorship, training and opportunities to develop new skills.
+The internships are designed to provide mentorship, training, and opportunities to develop new skills.
 Some interns will have specific job roles while others will have project-based responsibilities.
+Each intern will be matched to a specific department and assigned a direct supervisor.
 As an intern, you’ll have:

 - Providence employee orientation